 Olfactory loss has been linked to a variety of causes and can profoundly influence a patient's quality of life.

 Estimates suggest that the incidence of olfactory loss in the general adult population ranges from 19% in people older than 20 years of age, to 25% in people older than 50 years of age.
-Prevalence increases with age and male gender, increasing to as much as 63% in people older than 80 years of age.
+Prevalence increases with age and male sex, increasing to as much as 63% in people older than 80 years of age.

 In patients presenting primarily for loss of smell, the most commonly identified aetiologies include a prior viral upper respiratory infection, head trauma, and underlying chronic sinus inflammation.
 These 3 causes account for over 50% of patients.

 Olfactory loss may occur as a sensorineural loss, following degenerative changes in the olfactory neuronal receptors or neuroepithelium in the olfactory cleft.
 It may also occur as a conductive loss following an obstruction or inflammation within the nasal vault that prevents access of odorants to the olfactory receptors.

 Types of olfactory loss

 The loss may be complete (anosmia) or partial (hyposmia).
 It may be associated with perceived odour distortions (dysosmia) that are related to actual environmental odorant stimulation (parosmia) or occur spontaneously (phantosmia).

 Patients may present complaining of both smell and taste loss, or isolated taste loss, but on investigation their taste function is intact.
 This relates to the common confusion between taste and flavour.
 Taste sensation includes salt, sour, sweet, bitter, and umami (savoury).
 Flavour perception is based upon olfactory, tactile, and thermal sensations as well as taste, with olfactory being arguably the most important of these sensations.
 The loss of olfactory input makes food generally unappealing, something most patients notice very quickly.
 However, a true measurable taste loss is distinctly uncommon.